Canon 7D II vs XSi

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the XSi has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XSi was succeeded by the Canon T1i.
+Both the 7D Mark II and the XSi have been discontinued, but can regularly be found used on ebay.
+The XSi was replaced by the Canon T1i, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 7D II better than the Canon XSi or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.